3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Maybe it wouldn’t happen this time.
 I’ll be really quick, and besides, I don’t have a choice, I have to get milk and cough syrup.

-But as soon as Sarah pushed the cart into the store, her son started to whine.
+But as soon as Sarah pushed the cart into the grocery store, her son started to whine.
 Not a good sign.
 She tried talking to him, asking him what was wrong, but he didn’t answer.

 Embarrassed and without an explanation for her son’s behavior, she quickly ended the conversation and made her way to the cough syrup.
 Except they had moved it and the store was getting more crowded by the second.